Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 use proprietary compilers, but must use what's freely available.

-Remember how we discussed above that all Fortran compilers are proprietary (except gfortran as part of GCC), and how GCC is not (easily) usable on Windows?
+Remember how we discussed above that all Fortran compilers are proprietary (except gfortran as part of GCC), and how GCC is not directly usable on Windows?
 This has been a huge issue for conda-forge, especially as the expectation of general support on Windows became more and more wide-spread.
 For a very long time, conda-forge was not able to build SciPy at all due to this.
-Instead it had to rely on packages from the Anaconda channels (which doesn't have a fully public build infrastructure, and can enter into contracts with compiler vendors), until some particularly talented contributors hacked together an unholy amalgamation of MSVC (c.f. the default ABI on Windows) and gfortran, first in SciPy [itself](https://web.archive.org/web/20210616203153/https://pav.iki.fi/blog/2017-10-08/pywingfortran.html) and later on the [feedstock](https://github.com/conda-forge/scipy-feedstock/pull/146)
+Instead it had to rely on packages from the Anaconda channels[^7], until some particularly talented contributors hacked together an unholy amalgamation of MSVC (c.f. the default ABI on Windows) and gfortran, first in SciPy [itself](https://web.archive.org/web/20210616203153/https://pav.iki.fi/blog/2017-10-08/pywingfortran.html) and later on the [feedstock](https://github.com/conda-forge/scipy-feedstock/pull/146)